 Each class is two hours long.
 This class runs on Friday evenings from 7pm till 9pm during term time, for a duration of 10 to 13 weeks, depending on the length of the school term.
 There is a one week break at half term.
 The schedule is available on our Term Timetable (please see Term Time & Holidays link above).
 Pottery Novice Nights can be attended on a drop in basis.

 The Friday Pottery Novice Nights are designed to provide a relaxed environment in which the teachers respond to the requirements and enthusiasm of the learners.
 This is a creative space in which you can pursue learning the craft and art of clay at your own pace.
 If you ever wanted to have a go on the potter’s wheel, why not make a Friday evening of it?

 The Pottery Novice Night class is seen as a training-wheels assisted departure into the world of creativity.
 Our tutors will do their best to ensure a fun-filled, positive and relaxed environment is created to get students’ creative journeys on the go.

-You may choose to engage with short projects chosen to teach you a range of basic techniques, or pursue a project of your own with professional support from the teacher.
+For those who have fallen in love with pottery (like all of us!!!), you may choose to engage with short projects chosen to teach you a range of basic techniques, or pursue a project of your own with professional support from the teacher.